taichi-dev/soft2d-for-unity/Docs/English/Advance/CustomTrigger.md

 ### Function Implementation

-To manipulate individual particles, we need to first retrieve the memory information of the current particle and convert it into the `S2Particle` structure:
+To manipulate individual particle, we need to first retrieve the memory information of the current particle and convert it into the `S2Particle` structure:
 ```csharp
 IntPtr particlePtr = IntPtr.Add(particles, i * particleSize);
 S2Particle particle = Marshal.PtrToStructure<S2Particle>(particlePtr);
 ```
-After the manipulations are completed, we need to pack the structure and return it to the original memory:
+After the manipulation is completed, we need to pack the structure and return it to the original memory:
 ```csharp
 Marshal.StructureToPtr(particle, particlePtr, false);
 ```
-In this way, we have completed the function structure for per-particle manipulations:
+In this way, we have completed the function structure for per-particle manipulation:
 ```csharp
 [AOT.MonoPInvokeCallback(typeof(S2ParticleManipulationCallback))]
 public static void ManipulateParticles(IntPtr particles, int size)